LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * **Manufacturing process**:
   The manufacturing process can influence the magnetic properties of the material.
   This is dependent on the purity of the starting materials used and the processing methods.
-  There may also be deviations in field strength if different magnets from different production batches are compared. [@inbook]
+  There may also be deviations in field strength if different magnets from different production batches are compared. [@BC16]

 These aspects can also be applied to individual magnets.
 As a result, this also complicates the effect on the structure of a Halbach ring magnet.
 If these are joined together to form a ring, positioning tolerances are also added.

 Halbach magnetic arrays present a choice for mobile (+nmr) due to their ability to produce highly homogeneous and robust magnetic fields per unit of magnetic mass, coupled with minimal stray fields.
-The term *Halbach Array* (commonly known as *magic rings*) denotes a precise configuration of permanent magnets designed to amplify magnetic flux on one side while concurrently mitigating or eliminating it on the opposite side. [@inbook]
+The term *Halbach Array* (commonly known as *magic rings*) denotes a precise configuration of permanent magnets designed to amplify magnetic flux on one side while concurrently mitigating or eliminating it on the opposite side. [@BC16]

 The Halbach magnetic array appears as an essential element for future Magnet characterisation.
 Based on this fact this thesis centres on assessing the sensors' applicability, the Halbach magnetic array serves as a tool for later measurements, although its implementation and further discussion will not be the primary focus.